nghosh24/power-outages/README.md

 Additional data I could collect to determine if 'CUSTOMERS.AFFECTED' is MAR is to collect the individual reporting companies for each outage, and then conduct analysis to see whether the missingness of the customers is dependent on the company.

 ## Missingness Dependency
 To test missingness dependency, I will focus on the distribution of `OUTAGE.DURATION`.
-I will test this against the columns `CAUSE.CATEGORY` and ``
+I will test this against the columns `CAUSE.CATEGORY` and `MONTH`.

+### Cause Category
 First, I examine the distribution of Cause Category when Duration is missing vs not missing.

+**Null Hypothesis:** The distribution of Cause Category is the same when Duration is missing vs not missing.

+**Alternate Hypothesis:** The distribution of Cause Category is different when Duration is missing vs not missing.

 <iframe
   src="assets/cause_dist.html"
   width="800"